camelaissani/frontexpress-demo/README.md

 app.use(pageRouter);
 ```

- It popup a dialog to ask sign in when the HTTP error 401 is received
+ It pops up a dialog to ask sign in when the HTTP error 401 is received

 ```js
 // React on http 401 (Unauthorized need to sign in to access)